 They've had him since 2012.
 He was a fawn when they got him and the woman who delivered him said it was a doe named Luana.
 They had to shorten it to Lou when they found out he wasn't a doe!

 I have better pictures of bobcats that were resting on my brother's roof in Silverleaf at D.C.
 Ranch, but this video was taken at the center.
 We were staying there temporarily between the sale of our Scottsdale place while waiting for our new place to close.

 There are several bobcats at the center that can't be released.
 One had been injured by a dog and at least two were found alone.
 The problem with wild animals being found by people and held onto, even for a short period of time, is that they start to imprint on humans.
 Once that happens, they can't be released.

 Unfortunately, he went back to where he was found, which was near the Heavenly Ski Resort in Lake Tahoe.
 He was looking for food from humans.
-This wasn't a good situation, so Heavenly ended up at the Southwest Wildlife Conservation Center and will be here for the rest of his life.
+This wasn't a good situation, so Heavenly ended up at the Southwest Wildlife Conservation Center and will be here for the rest of his life, as will his "roommates".

 Javelinas are considered pests in Arizona, but I think they're cute and have seen a few in the wild.
 I learned a little bit more about them from our guide.

 I already knew that they are not pigs.
 They are peccaries and are related to hippos!
 They are supposed to be stinky but I couldn't smell them with my mask on and have never encountered a herd.